geoblacklight/geoblacklight.github.io/_posts/2015-02-09-customize-your-application.markdown

 ### Changing the style of your application

-GeoBlacklight uses [Twitter Bootstrap](http://getbootstrap.com/) as a base for UI components and is implemented using the [bootstrap-sass](https://github.com/twbs/bootstrap-sass) gem.
+GeoBlacklight uses [Twitter Bootstrap](http://getbootstrap.com/) as a base for UI components and is implemented using the [bootstrap-sass](https://github.com/twbs/bootstrap) gem.
 This approach should make things easier for adopters wanting to customize the look and feel of their application.
-[Bootstrap variables](http://getbootstrap.com/customize/) can easily be modified which will change how the application looks.
+[Bootstrap variables](https://github.com/twbs/bootstrap/blob/v4.6.0/scss/_variables.scss) can easily be modified which will change how the application looks.

-  1. Rename `application.css` to `application.scss`

-     ```sh
-     $ mv app/assets/stylesheets/application.css app/assets/stylesheets/application.scss
-     ```

-  1. Delete everything from application.scss and manually import `blacklight.scss` and `geoblacklight.scss` rather than require tree.

-     ```scss
-     // in app/assets/stylesheets/application.scss
-     @import 'blacklight';
-     @import 'geoblacklight';
-     ```
-  1. Similarly in `geoblacklight.scss`, remove requires and import them instead.

-     ```scss
-     // in app/assets/stylesheets/geoblacklight.scss
-     @import 'geoblacklight/application';
-     ```

-  1. Create file `app/assets/stylesheets/bootstrap-variables.scss` and import it from `blacklight.scss`

-     ```sh
-     $ touch app/assets/stylesheets/bootstrap-variables.scss
-     ```

-     ```scss
-     // in app/assets/stylesheets/blacklight.scss
-     @import 'bootstrap-variables';

-     @import 'bootstrap';

-     @import 'blacklight/blacklight';
-     ```

-  1. Now you can easily update Bootstrap variables in your `bootstrap-variables.scss`!
+  1. You can update Bootstrap variables in your `_customizations.scss`!

      Change link color

      ```scss
-     // in app/assets/stylesheets/bootstrap-variables.scss
+     // in app/assets/stylesheets/_customizations.scss
      // Links
      $link-color: green;
      ```